Alfresco/docs-alfresco/search-services/latest/upgrade/breaking-changes-1.x.md

 ## Text indexation for properties of type `d:content`

+Every type from `cm:content` includes a default `d:content` property to store the content.
+You can declare additional `d:content` properties, or "secondary" properties.

 Search Services 1.x indexed the content of secondary `d:content` properties defined for a custom Content Model Type.
 This feature is unsupported by Search Services 2.x, so it's required to re-design your Content Model before upgrading.

 The following sample Content Model describes a secondary `d:content` property named `doc:attachment`: